 Sentences like these are overused all over the Internet.
 Not to forget, when similar sentences are used time and again, the message that you want to convey loses its impact.

-It’s your responsibility; be as much descriptive as you can.
+It’s your responsibility; be as much descriptive in your content as you can.

-You may edit or consider adding more information or humor into the already written paragraphs.
+You may edit or add more information or humor into one or more existing paragraphs.

 Leave it to your best time when new ideas come.
 Frankly speaking, I get new ideas when I’m in my bed, trying to sleep.

-I would rather say that my brain works faster when I feel like sleeping.
+I would rather say that my brain works faster when I hit the pillow.
 I choose to make voice notes while I’m in bed and convert them into the text the next morning.

-Based on your interest, you may want to update an article multiple times.
+Based on your interest and how much information you can gather, you may want to update an article multiple times.

 Readers are looking for relevant information online.
 And, the best way to be found is not to hide.
 Yes, that’s what you do when they are unable to find you even when you are openly available.